Day 1 — San Cristobal

 The tallest red mangrove trees in the Galápagos are found in Elizabeth Bay, an idyllic mangrove lagoon and a fascinating place to observe marine life.
 We will take a Zodiac through the mangroves where sea turtles swim close to the surface, and pelicans and herons stalk for fish or crab.
 Sea lions and penguins are also prevalent in this marine sanctuary.

-Day 5 — Post Office Bay and Punta Cormorant or Champion, Floreana
+Day 5 — Post Office Bay and Punta Cormorant and Champion Islet, Floreana

 Floreana has been luring visitors since the 18th century when whalers hunted the island for tortoises and pirates sought shelter in its caves.
 Sailors established a rustic mailing system still in use today: a box –today a barrel nailed to a pole- where they would drop letters hoping they would be delivered by other mariners sailing home.
 You can continue the tradition if you choose.
 Afterwards take a walk along the lovely beach, or go snorkelling in a colourful underwater world.